-All this makes Jones' gradual disintegration perfectly analogous to the 'coming down from psychedelics' experience or opiate or benzo withdrawal as he's regularly presented with brutal, embittering quandries completely foreign to us as viewers, and he continually solves them through bravado and fast thinking, until finally he's all out of sass and the only person left to make a sucker out of, is himself.
+Meanwhile he's regularly presented with brutal, embittering quandries completely foreign to us as viewers, and he continually solves them through bravado and fast thinking, until finally he's all out of sass and the only person left to make a sucker out of, is himself.
 Dum bum BUMMM

 The real selling point 'money shot' for the series, akin to the vampirism or other 'grotesque' selling points of the Universal horror series', would be the equivalent of what frontal nudity was in the 1960s or cannibalism in the 1980s, namely the long overdue sight of black-on-white violence.
 EMPEROR JONES has two controversial and very subversive moments of this: 1) when Jones smashes a guard in the back of the head with a shovel, and 2) when he throttles Smithers for waking him up and breaking bad news.
-The lone surviving EJ print was--until recently--missing these scenes, no doubt sliced off by squeamish censors hoping to avoid riots in the south.
+The lone surviving EJ print was--until recently--missing these moments, no doubt sliced off by squeamish censors hoping to avoid riots in Southern markets.
 It's refreshing to see them included in the new Criterion edition, for these are key moments that supplied the precedent for what as to become (as Kim Morgan notes) "the slap heard round the world." during IN THE HEAT OF THE NIGHT (1959).

-EMPEROR is actually a bit like BLACK CAESAR or AMERICAN GANGSTER (which I compared to JONES here), or even THE MAN WHO WOULD BE KING or STREETCAR NAMED DESIRE in the idea of a charismatic amoral scoundrel at the center of gravity; a villain who is far more interesting than the sanctimonious straight edges around him.
+EMPEROR is actually a bit like BLACK CAESAR or AMERICAN GANGSTER (which I compared to JONES here), or even THE MAN WHO WOULD BE KING or STREETCAR NAMED DESIRE in the idea of a charismatic amoral scoundrel as the center of gravity; a villain who is far more interesting than the sanctimonious straight edges around him.
 It must be remembered after all, that this is how it should be and has always been in great drama.
 Audiences enjoy gangster movies because they themselves are not gangsters, and the movies let them get a by-proxy taste of what only looks good from across a glass shop window.
 Up close it's stagnant and poison, so they get the best of both worlds - the fantasy without the actual danger and incarceration.
 The feel good social sanctity movie is the reverse: it looks stagnant over from across our tinted window, and the film is about convincing you to hold your nose and endure!
 All for the good of the worker!
 For the good of the poor!
 Let zem eat you!
 There's no hook, no excitement in seeing a pro-labor unionization movie, unless it's got some great action scenes and/or method-acted corruption, ala ON THE WATERFRONT.
 I don't argue the brave heroism of the first union men who stood up to the raids and scabs and breakers, but it's not fun, Tony.
 It's strictly business.

 Meanwhile we've also grown cynical about social activism after its failure to do much about Vietnam (1) and even less about Iraq.
 Maybe social change can be effected a lot more by satire and active disengagement with modern society.
 James Cagney played lots of morally ambiguous tough guys and the man was a saint.
 So why not Robeson?
 The saintly defender of the downtrodden is an admirable role, but it sets one up for easy toppling; it signifies a complete misunderstanding of viewer psychology.
 Playing 'already toppled' characters is the equivalent of what theorists might call 'strategic transparency.'
 That's why Bush was so popular and Obama with his rational intellect and calm demeanor makes average Joes want to shoot holes in the ceiling.